 Earlier Release of the FAFSA and Prior-Prior Year (PPY)

 In order to make the FAFSA easier to fill out, more accurate, and to get families information on their aid packages earlier, the White House announced that the FAFSA will now be available on October 1st of each year, rather than the following January 1st.
 Additionally, families will use the previous year’s completed tax information.
-For example, the 2017-18 FAFSA will come out on October 1, 2016 and will require 2015 tax information.
+The 2017-18 FAFSA, available now, came out on October 1, 2016 and requires 2015 tax information.
 For more information on how these changes help students, please watch this short video.

 FSA ID/PIN Replacement